Karen-O94/Employee-Tracker/README.md

 After running `node app.js` within the command line, the inquirer package will prompt users to answer a series of questions based on their team.

 The application takes in the user's reponses and populates the corresponding fields in the database.
-For example,`first_name` is populated with the employee's first name
+For example,`first_name` is populated with the employee's first name.

 ## Final Product
 The Employee Tracker will allow a client to do the following actions: